 I asked the caller to give me a number where I could call him back.
 He did, and he also gave me a case number to reference.
 I hung up and checked my bank statement.
 The phone number he gave was not listed, so I called the number on the statement and told the person who answered about the situation, including the case number my caller gave me.

 Turns out the call was legitimate.
 A transaction regarding automatic deposits that I’d thought was completed four days earlier by phone wasn’t, in fact, done.
 The agent on the phone helped me finish the transaction and all was fine.
 It took about five minutes longer than if I had just given out my information to the caller.

 Was I overly cautious or rightly concerned?
 The latter, says Steven Weisman, of Amherst, Massachusetts, author of “Identity Theft Alert” and writer of the blog Scamicide.

 He says I was wise to withhold information from the caller and instead call a phone number I knew was connected to the account.

 “Your caller ID can be spoofed so it can be made to appear legitimate,” Weisman says.
 “My rule of thumb is anytime anyone calls you on the phone or sends you an email and requests information, you shouldn’t give it because you can’t be sure.”

 Last four can reveal more

-Using data available from online social networks, government sources and commercial data, researchers found they could identify in a single attempt the first five digits for 44 percent of deceased people born between 1988 and 2003.
-For others it took longer, but fraudsters have computer programs to simplify the task.
+Using data available from online social networks, government sources and commercial data, the Carnegie Mellon researchers found they could identify in a single attempt the first five digits for 44 percent of deceased people born between 1988 and 2003.
+The researchers’ percentage of success identifying all nine digits slipped to 8.5 percent in 1,000 attempts, but fraudsters have computer programs to simplify the task.